extropium/leaflet_ionic/sql-for-data-science-1-master/week-2/README.md

 Using `SELECT` will return data in the same order that it was captured in the database.

-Furthermore, the order of data can chan
+Furthermore, the order of data can change when it is updated or deleted.

+Without specifying the order of data, its order cannot be assumed.

+`ORDER BY`:

+- tak